How to Increase Emotional Resilience to Withstand Adversity

 They are emotionally resilient and don’t let failure get them down.

-The world’s greatest innovators, including Thomas Edison, Albert Einstein, and Elon Musk, have embraced a growth mindset.
+The world’s greatest innovators, including Thomas Edison, Albert Einstein, and Steve Jobs, have embraced a growth mindset.

-Conversely, people who believe they are stuck with their current level of talent or intelligence have a “fixed mindset.”
+Conversely, people who believe that they are stuck with their current level of talent or intelligence have a fixed mindset.

-They would rather appear to know all the answers than actually learn them because they are afraid of failure.
+They would rather appear to know all the answers because they are afraid of failure.

 You can learn more about developing a growth mindset in Dweck’s perennial bestseller Mindset: The New Psychology of Success.